REGISTRATION IS NOW OPEN.

 *ThIS retreat is scheduled to coincide with the breathtakingly beautiful ‘Day of the Dead’ celebrations.
 To learn more (and see photos!), click the button below.

 OFFERINGs & BASIC ITINERARY

 Each day will begin with a leisurely buffet breakfast on the terrace, followed by a 3- to 4-hour writing workshop with Alison Wearing.
 In addition to offering essential tools and guidance through obstacles and questions, these workshop sessions will give participants an opportunity to share and receive valuable feedback on their writing.
-People may be at different stages of the writing process and the sessions will be sculpted to ensure that every person receives tailored attention within the workshop, in addition to a one-hour private session with Alison at some point during the week.
+People may be at different stages of the writing process and the sessions will be sculpted to ensure that every person receives tailored attention within the workshop.
 A simple application process will also aid in the curation of a mutually inspiring writing environment.
-For a detailed description of a memoir writing workshop and testimonials from similar workshops, please visit the memoir workshop page.
+For a detailed description of a memoir writing workshop and testimonials from similar workshops, please visit the Memoir Writing Workshop page.

 Optional excursions will include: a tour of the village, ending with a margarita on a hotel terrace overlooking the valley; a visit to the town centre on market day; a hike to the pyramid in the surrounding mountains; two meals in excellent local restaurants.
 (Guided by the natural rhythm of a tropical climate, some excursions may need to take place in the cooler hours of the morning, in which case the writing workshops would take place in the afternoon of that day.)
 Tepoztlán is also a fabulous place to simply wander on one's own...

 Retreats begin in the afternoon of the arrival day (Saturday) and end after breakfast on the following Monday.

 *PLEASE NOTE: at the suggestion of past participants, these retreats have now been extended by two days/nights to allow for more time to explore, write, relax, enjoy…